waterlink/likes/README.md

 # Likes

-Give it a list of people and their likings and it will tell it what else could these people like.
+Give it a list of people and their likings and it will tell what else could these people like.

 This is a ruby gem.